Far side of the Moon: Differences

-The two hemispheres of the Moon have distinctly different appearances, with the near side covered in multiple, large maria (Latin for 'seas,' since the earliest astronomers incorrectly thought that these plains were seas of lunar water).
+The two hemispheres of the Moon have dramatically different appearances, with the near side covered in multiple, large maria (Latin for 'seas', since the earliest astronomers incorrectly thought that these plains were seas of lunar water).

 The far side has a battered, densely cratered appearance with few maria.
-Only 1% of the surface of the far side is covered by maria, compared to 31.2% on the near side.
+Only 1% of the surface of the far side is covered by maria, compared to 31.2% on the near side, making the far side brighter.
 One commonly accepted explanation for this difference is related to a higher concentration of heat-producing elements on the near-side hemisphere, as has been demonstrated by geochemical maps obtained from the Lunar Prospector gamma-ray spectrometer.
 While other factors, such as surface elevation and crustal thickness, could also affect where basalts erupt, these do not explain why the far side South Pole–Aitken basin (which contains the lowest elevations of the Moon and possesses a thin crust) was not as volcanically active as Oceanus Procellarum on the near side.

 It has also been proposed that the differences between the two hemispheres may have been caused by a collision with a smaller companion moon that also originated from the Theia collision.
 In this model, the impact led to an accretionary pile rather than a crater, contributing a hemispheric layer of extent and thickness that may be consistent with the dimensions of the far side highlands.
-However, the chemical composition of the far side is inconsistent with this model.
+The chemical composition of the far side is inconsistent with this model.

 The far side has more visible craters.
-This was thought to be a result of the effects of lunar lava flows, which cover and obscure craters, rather than a shielding effect from the Earth.
+This is thought to be a result of the effects of lunar lava flows, which cover and obscure craters, rather than a shielding effect from the Earth.
 NASA calculates that the Earth obscures only about 4 square degrees out of 41,000 square degrees of the sky as seen from the Moon.
 "This makes the Earth negligible as a shield for the Moon [and] it is likely that each side of the Moon has received equal numbers of impacts, but the resurfacing by lava results in fewer craters visible on the near side than the far side, even though both sides have received the same number of impacts."

 Newer research suggests that heat from Earth at the time when the Moon was formed is the reason the near side has fewer impact craters.
 The lunar crust consists primarily of plagioclases formed when aluminium and calcium condensed and combined with silicates in the mantle.
 The cooler far side experienced condensation of these elements sooner and so formed a thicker crust; meteoroid impacts on the near side would sometimes penetrate the thinner crust here and release basaltic lava that created the maria, but would rarely do so on the far side.

+The far side exhibits more extreme variations in terrain elevation than the near side.
+The Moon's highest and lowest points, along with its tallest mountains measured from base to peak, are all located on the far side.